 A SAR ADC can do one conversion per n clock cycles and its complexity increases linearly with n.

-Exercise 12: A SAR ADC using a 4-bit DAC with a full-scale range of 0 to 7.5 V digitizes a 5.25 V signal.
-What voltages will the DAC output?
+Exercise 13: A SAR ADC using a 4-bit DAC with a full-scale range of 0 to 7.5 V digitizes a 5.25 V signal.
+What voltages will the DAC output during the conversion?